-- In the event that the investment limits have been breached, the overriding aim of any transactions carried out for the sub-fund's account shall be to normalise the situation, with all due regard to the best interests of the investors. - 2.
+- 1. In the event that the investment limits have been breached, the overriding aim of any transactions carried out for the sub-fund's account shall be to normalise the situation, with all due regard to the best interests of the investors. - 2.
 A sub-fund may deviate from the investment limits during the first six months following its launch. - 3.
-In the case of index-linked investments or derivatives positions on an index, the look-through principle shall not apply to the securities contained in the index provided the index is sufficiently diversified. - 4.
-In the case of investments in units of UCIs (investment funds of all types), the look-through principle shall not apply to the investments of such UCIs.
+In the case of index-linked investments or derivatives positions on an index, the look-through principle shall not apply to the individual assets contained in the index provided the index is sufficiently diversified. - 4.
+In the case of investments in units of collective investment schemes (UCIs, investment funds of all types), the look-through principle shall not apply to the investments of such UCIs.